bahrus/pdpu/README.md

 These components, instead, emphasize simplicity and small size -- to be used for 30,000 ft. above the ground component gluing.
 Think connecting a TV to a Roku, rather than connecting tightly coupled micro chips together.
 Having said that, these components seem to perform adequately in [at least one scenario of a virtual list.](https://www.webcomponents.org/element/xtal-tree)

 Here I am defining a "framework" as a "common, centrally managed language used to glue components together."
 What distinguishes polymer's helper elements from a framework is that they are themselves components.
 The "language" can thus easily evolve, like natural languages.
-Who stll uses the word lasslorn?
+Who still uses the word lasslorn?

 It's kind of like metaprogramming [in nemerle](https://github.com/rsdn/nemerle/wiki/Macros-tutorial) or [sweet.js](https://www.sweetjs.org/), only a hell of a lot easier.